 America’s greatness is not in its ability to kill and destroy.
 Our unity, values and aspirations to improve are the hallmarks of our greatness.
 From the American Revolution to our pursuit of ‘the Great Society’ we are unique in the history of the world because we value one another as equals.

-Lisa McCormick is a mother & small business owner who advocates radical progressive change to address the broken political and economic systems that have essentially legalized bribery & permitted overt racial segregation throughout New Jersey & undermined almost all the advances of the 20th century
+Lisa McCormick is a mother & small business owner who advocates radical progressive change to address the broken political and economic systems that have essentially legalized bribery, permitted overt racial segregation throughout New Jersey & undermined almost all the advances of the 20th century

 McCormick supports public campaign funding, term limits, action to curb corruption & restriction on ethical conflicts.